 Every year, more than 8.1 million adults visit the doctor due to a urinary tract infection.
 Although urinary tract infections are more common in women, they affect men too.
 At Comprehensive Urology in the Beverly Grove neighborhood of Los Angeles, California, Kiarash Michel, MD, and the team of expert urologists offer advanced urinary tract infection treatments diagnostic capabilities as well as treatments.
 To schedule your appointment, call the office or book online today.

-A urinary tract infection (UTI) occurs when harmful bacteria enter your urinary system.
+A UTI occurs when harmful bacteria enter your urinary system.
 UTI’s usually begin in the urethra.
 However, as the bacteria multiply, the infection can spread to your kidneys, ureters, or bladder.

 UTIs are common and usually cause minimal discomfort.
 Without proper treatment, though, they can cause serious complications.
 If you suspect you have a urinary tract infection, take action and seek medical treatment as soon as possible.